 Well, that is going to depend on the specific needs of each company.
-The increasing availability of low-cost sensors, Edge devices, and Cloud analytics software means that there are options to suit every size and structure of businesses.
+The increasing availability of low-cost Internet of Things sensors, Edge devices, and Cloud analytics software means that there are options to suit every size and structure of businesses.

-You need to consider what tasks you need to complete with the data being gathered, is it for monitoring, analysing or controlling your operations and design a structure to suit those requirements – to make sure the data reaches the right people, at the right time.
+You need to consider what tasks you need to complete with the data being gathered, is it for monitoring, data analytics or controlling your operations and design a structure to suit those requirements – to make sure the data reaches the right people, at the right time.

 At SolutionsPT we’re in a great position to help you to adopt the optimum architecture to meet your businesses needs.
 As distributors of leading industrial technology for Edge and Cloud computing, from the latest innovations from Stratus, the ztc Edge to AVEVA Cloud software, we’ve got solutions to meet your needs, whatever they may be.